 Let Ganesa be thought of, O Muni, for the purpose of writing the poem.

 Ganesa was probably the first to comprehend this irreversible addition.
 Being the god of sacred texts , he knew the implications.
 Not only did the mode of communication change from "face to face" live conversation to "offline", the written word rendered the narrative timeless.
 It enabled humans send the information to the future.
-And those living in the future, it offered a ladder back into past - a gift thus far limited to the gods - ability to traverse the continuum !
+And to those living in the future, it offered a ladder back into past - a gift thus far limited to the gods - ability to traverse the continuum with in confines of mind!

-🔎 In the beginning, spoken words and actions were synchronous 14.
-There was no secret vault of thoughts.
+🔎 In the beginning, spoken words and actions were synchronous16.
+There was no vault of thoughts.
 When we learned to "think", we pondered over the past activities - history.
 We saved the states of vocal interactions secretly in memory - accessible only to us.
-Even though we separated thoughts from actions, there was no way to freeze them.
+Even though we separated thoughts from the actions, there was no way to freeze them - make them portable.
 Dwaipayana manifested the thoughts into written words.
-A narrative is an abstraction over physical actions.
-It is a frozen slice of continuum for reference in the future.
+A written narrative was thus an abstraction over physical actions.
+It was a frozen slice of continuum for reference in the future - and was could travel at the speed of the fastest horse!

 No one could, however, fathom that humans, empowered with written word, would change synchronous barter to a new system of exchange - gold.
 One that would allow value exchange across time and space.
 It was hard to imagine at that time that value-exchange always follows the properties of communication protocol !
 To us, in hindsight, it is clear that as our communication changed from analog to digital - our value-exchange protocol must follow the suite.